 MemberPress is an all-in-one membership plugin for WordPress designed to run your membership site.

-To be clear, the "all-in-one" terminology MemberPress uses here can be slightly misleading because you will likely need additional plugins, add-ons, and integrations, especially if you sell online courses to help you achieve your desired functionality.
+To be clear, the "all-in-one" terminology MemberPress uses here can be slightly misleading because you will likely need additional plugins, add-ons, and integrations to help you achieve your desired functionality.

 Because of the direct integration, these additional tools tend to fall under the MemberPress umbrella, just know all of the functionality isn't built directly into the MemberPress plugin.

 There's also a difference between a WordPress LMS plugin and a membership site plugin.
-A WordPress LMS plugin will have everything you need to run a fully functional, integrated membership site.
+A WordPress LMS plugin will have everything you need to run a fully functional, integrated online course membership site.

-As a standalone plugin, MemberPress meets the basic needs of running a membership site with protected content, and from that foundation, you can purchase additional add-ons and plugins to create a more enhanced experience.
+As a standalone plugin, MemberPress meets the basic needs of running a membership site or online course with protected content, and from that foundation, you can purchase additional add-ons and plugins to create a more enhanced experience.